Focus areas

 Prevention and response to gender-based violence

-In 2020, UNDP established a Regional Centre in Găgăuzia region for GBV survivors and impacted community members can access psychological, legal, and social assistance services, including through the creation of a Mobile Team to serve remote localities in the region.
-The Safe Space aided both Moldovan GBV survivors and refugee women from Ukraine, adapting to their needs.
+In 2020, UNDP established a Regional Centre in Găgăuzia region for GBV survivors and impacted community members, which can offer access to psychological, legal, and social assistance services.
+A mobile team was set up, to serve remote localities in the region.
+The safe space aided both Moldovan GBV survivors and refugee women from Ukraine, adapting to their needs.

-This innovative experience, extended to various regions, including to Ungheni, ensuring accommodation and comprehensive services for GBV survivors, including legal, social, and psychological support and vocational counselling.
+This model was extended to Ungheni district, where a similar Centre was established, ensuring accommodation and comprehensive services for GBV survivors, including legal, social, and psychological support and vocational counselling.

 UNDP supports the professionals – psychologists, social workers, teachers, and lawyers – from specialised organisations from all regions of Moldova to offer counseling to a wider category of population.
 Thus, UNDP has adapted the Common Elements Treatment Approach – a unique treatment approach to multiple mental health challenges, which is now familiar to professionals in Moldova.
 This counselling programme, developed by specialists from Johns Hopkins University in the USA and piloted in several countries where there is a shortage of mental health services and professionals trained to provide them, enables professionals to assist people struggling with alcoholism, violence, as well as mild forms of anxiety and depression.